pkiel/notebook/_posts/2022-08-03-ulink2022GrowthAnalysis.md

 TGA, boron isotopes, and Raman.
 There is enough powder to run XRD on some samples from genotypes AC-2 (OA=2, control=8) and SI-A (control=5) and a single sample of Cheetos-B. The lack of even replication though may preclude analysis of XRD.
+For nanoindentation tests, we should have enough new growth to run on a majority of samples.

-Linear extension was measured by a single vertical measurement with calipers.
+Linear extension was measured by maximum vertical height as measured with calipers.
 We additionally have initial 3d scans of all corals and post 3d scans of a subset of 48 corals (n=3 per genotype per tank).
 From this data, we can extract surface area to volume ratios and see how this changed among genotypes and treatments.
 This analysis still needs to be done.
 We can also more accurately measure total linear extension of the corals which may have curving or branching morphologies.